 In collaboration with Clarus Research.

-Manages a formative, utilization-focused evaluation of the Law Enforcement Advanced Development (LEAD) program implemented by the University of Southern California (USC) and Los Angeles Police Department (LAPD).
+Managed a three-year utilization-focused evaluation of the Law Enforcement Advanced Development (LEAD) program implemented by the University of Southern California (USC) and Los Angeles Police Department (LAPD).
 LEAD is an innovative training program designed to build the capacity of LAPD officers to more effectively respond to vulnerable populations.
-Responsibilities include evaluation design, project management, client engagement, mixed-methods data collection and analysis, reporting and data visualization.
+The evaluation included longitudinal surveys of three cohorts, in-depth interviews, and monitoring dashboards.

 Surveys (CATI, CAPI, Web)